 Although Taiwan has been adopting many opening policy measures with respect to cross-Strait economic exchange, Taiwan has strong negative concerns to move ahead with rapid economic integration between Taiwan and China, which should be addressed through bilateral negotiation.
-Recently, President Chen Shui-bian stressed that "only under the condition of effective management will we consider to actively open up to China."
-He explained that China is hostile toward Taiwan and intends to swallow up or annex Taiwan at any time, thus Taiwan must take "effective management" more seriously than "proactive liberalization."7 Moreover, he has concerns that China would downgrade Taiwan's sovereign status through bilateral negotiation and economic arrangement.
+In July 2005, President Chen Shui-bian stressed that "only under the condition of effective management will we consider to actively open up to China."
+He explained that China was hostile toward Taiwan and intended to swallow up or annex Taiwan at any time, thus Taiwan must take "effective management" more seriously than "proactive liberalization."
+Moreover, he had concerns that China would downgrade Taiwan's sovereign status through bilateral negotiation and economic arrangement.